-If you found this page then you are like many others out there who want to wear something different.
-For many reasons, having a diamond, or at least a natural diamond, doesn't top your list and that is more than OK!
+This page is for you if are like many others out there who want to wear something different, I call them alternative engagement rings.
+If for reasons, having a diamond, or at least a natural diamond, doesn't top your list, that is more than OK!

 So, if you don't love diamonds then what are your options?
 Well, longevity becomes an important factor of the stone you choose.
 If I could borrow anything from the diamond when talking to my non-diamond clients it would be its hardness and toughness!
 Hardness means 'the ability to resist scratching' and toughness means how well a gemstone will wear ie: 'how much abuse it will take'.
 Some gemstones are brittle and can chip very easily.
 A diamond's hardness is a 10 and is exponentially harder than the gemstones that rank 1-9 on the MOH'S Scale of Hardness so that is the characteristic you want to keep in mind when choosing your stone.

 If you are going to go through the awesome custom design process then you should try for something that falls in the excellent, very good or good range for everyday wear.
 Those that fall outside of this range are of course wearable but may not hold up in an everyday ring or bracelet.
 Using them in a pair of earrings or a necklace would be a far better bet.
 Let me help you feel confident to make the best choice for you and your custom piece.
 In other words, let me help you choose wisely!

 I have categorized all the options for you below to make it super easy to figure out what the best stone for alternative engagement rings and and what is not-so-desirable.

 Lab-grown diamonds are like natural earth-mined diamonds in every way except they are grown in a controlled laboratory setting.
 They are on average 30% less expensive than their natural counterparts.